jake-knerr/js-style-guide/README.md

 #### Strongly prefer named files over _index.\*_ files.

-The only exception is `index.html` due to how servers handle such files.
+The only exception is `index.html` due to how web servers handle such files.

 > Why?
 It is easier to track named files in an IDE, and named files are more descriptive than _index_.
 It is easy to get confused with a sea of `index` files in your IDE tabs.